dereuromark/cakephp-tools/docs/README.md

 The Common component for example will automatically provide:
 - Auto-trim on POST (to make - not only notEmpty - validation working properly).

-With the Flash component and it's message() method you can have colorful (success, warning, error, ...) flash messages.
-They also can stack up (multiple messages per type) which the core currently still doesn't support.

 The Tools plugin controller will allow you to:
 - Disable cache also works for older IE versions.

 ### BC shims for easier migration from 2.x